BBT | Bright beer tanks | Serving tanks | Conditioning tanks | Beer storage tanks

 – serving pressure vessels for storage of drink and filling of drink into the kegs and bottles

 After completion of the maturing phase of production in maturing tanks or cylindrical-conical tanks ( depending on the selected fermentation technology ) the beer is tapped into the serving tanks.
-Service tanks (storage tanks), also called bright beer tanks, are the containers structurally identical to maturing tanks.
+Service tanks (storage tanks), also called bright beer tanks, are the containers structurally identical to the beer maturation tanks.

 Their typical feature is the certification for pressure 3.0 bar , since for their main function, which is filling the transport packaging ( kegs, bottles ) and draught beer ( in the adjacent restaurant ), it is necessary to keep beer under a higher pressure than is used in maturing tanks.